andrebu/andrebulatov.com/_pages/terms.md

 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

-#### Google Analytics
+### Analytics

-Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+For analytics, this site uses Google Analytics, a web analytics tool that helps understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-## Disclosure Policy

-I make money.

-What this means for you:

-* I do not do things just for the sake of making money.

-Just like this website, my Disclosure Policy is a work in progress.
-As the revenue streams evolve, so will this page.